 Since bashing rando monsters on the world map gives single-digit rewards, I diligently clear every quest I'm given.
 The plot is generic—demons are returning, there's an ark that can stop them, first we have to find a bunch of seals—and so is the quest design.
 Fortunately it's streamlined, a rock that's been smoothed flat by seven years of Korean players flowing over it.
 (And Japanese players, Russian players, and players with VPNs.)

 For starters, you begin at level 10.
 Back in the day there were separate prologues for every class covering the early levels, but they've been scrapped in favor of a whirlwind slideshow that summarizes their events, and then off you go with a hotbar already jam-packed with abilities.
-It's disorienting, but better than having to play for hours waiting for it to get good.
+It's disorienting.

 Though there's a bit much "go talk to this NPC, who will tell you to go somewhere else and talk to another NPC", the quests fly by.
 I get told to move some objects or put out fires or search containers and expect an activity I'll have to repeat, then after doing it once I'm suddenly finished.
 Sidequests are conveniently placed so I can complete them on the way to mainline quests, then turn them in nearby.
 It's painless.
 This may be faint praise, but when it comes to MMOs it could be worse.